zakarigassol/phpproject/README.md

 HORSE HAVEN HUB

-Horse Haven Hub is a PHP-based website developed for a horse-riding club to streamline membership management, enhance communication with members, and improve the user experience.
-The platform enables visitors to explore membership plans, users to register and manage memberships, and administrators to oversee and maintain all website data efficiently.

 Project Overview

 The goal of Horse Haven Hub is to simplify the membership registration process and create a centralized platform for club operations, facilitating efficient administrative and communication tasks for both users and the club administration.